lawst-code/Noxus/Technical Challenge - Lourenço.md

 ## 2. Specification Overview

-Plugins are defined my two main artifacts:
+Plugins are defined by two main artifacts:

 - A declaration of the plugin in yaml format.
 We separate the plugin definition in two sections:
   - A base section with core information about the plugin